Houdini 21.0 Nodes APEX nodes

 Warning

-In the presence of non-default scale inheritance, localxform is modified to include the additional scaling such that it can be properly reapplied in descendent hierarchies.
-In this scenario, localxform represents the effective local transformation and the previous relationship xform = localxform * parent is no longer accurate.
-In order to calculate a localxform which maintains that relationship, you may use the following formula localxform = xform * inverse(parent).
+When non-default scale inheritance is used, localxform is modified to include the additional parent local scaling so that it can be properly reapplied in descendant hierarchies.
+In this scenario, localxform represents the effective local transformation, and the previous relationship, xform = localxform * parent, is no longer accurate.
+In order to calculate a localxform that maintains the previous xform = localxform * parent relationship, you can use the formula: localxform = xform * inverse(parent).

 restlocal: Matrix4